DewaldOosthuizen/nudity-detector/README.md

 # Nudity Detector

+This project, Nudity Detector, is a Python-based script designed to detect nudity in images and videos.
+It provides an An efficient and automated solution for identifying explicit content, making it suitable for applications such as content moderation, safety filters, and compliance checks.

 ## Overview

 The **Nudity Detector** script is a tool for identifying nudity in images and videos.
 It uses AI-based models to classify files and organizes detected content into a dedicated folder, generating a comprehensive report afterward.